-A power tool should not be used without proper instruction on its use and on what can happen if the tool is not used properly.
-The instruction should be done by a qualified person and should be given to all workers; even experienced do-it-yourselfers should receive instruction.
-The trainee should use the power tool in the presence of the instructor, until the instructor is satisfied that the trainee knows how to use the power tool properly.

-Never lower or carry a power tool by its cord.
+- A power tool should not be used without proper instruction on its use and on what can happen if the tool is not used properly. - The instruction should be taught by a qualified person and should be given to all workers; even experienced do-it-yourselfers should receive instruction. - The trainee should use the power tool in the presence of the instructor, until the instructor is satisfied that the trainee knows how to use the power tool properly. - Never lower or carry a power tool by its cord.
 Clean tools daily.
-Power tools should be checked for defective switches, cords, plugs and proper grounding.
-Defective tools should not be used and should either be reported to the supervisor or labeled and brought to the tool room for repair immediately.
+Power tools should be checked for; - defective switches, cords, plugs and proper grounding.
+Defective tools should not either be reported to the supervisor or labeled and brought to the tool room for repair immediately.
 (Do not wait until the end of the day.)
-To avoid electrical shock, the following rules must be obeyed:

-- 1. A three-pronged plug must be used on all electric power tools. - 2.
-Extension cords must not have frayed insulation or be fastened with staples, hung from nails or suspended from wires. - 3.
-All temporary lights must be equipped with non-conductive guards.
+- To avoid electrical shock, the following rules must be obeyed: - Electric power tools with three-pronged plug must be grounded . - Extension cords must not have frayed insulation or be fastened with staples, hung from nails or suspended from wires. - All temporary lights must be equipped with non-conductive guards.